zoltantoth0409/liferay-portal/readme/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Removed description html escaping in PortletDisplay
+### Removed Description HTML Escaping in PortletDisplay
 - **Date:** 2018-Jul-17
 - **JIRA Ticket:** LPS-83185

 #### What changed?

-The portlet description stored inside `PortletDisplay.java` is no longer escaped automatically.
+The portlet description stored in `PortletDisplay.java` is no longer escaped automatically.

 #### Who is affected?

-This affects anyone who relied on the value of the portlet description being already escaped and using it to generate some html.
-In that case, a small UI change might be observed as some characters might become unescaped.
+This affects anyone who relied on the portlet description's value already being escaped and used it to generate HTML.
+In that case, a small UI change might be observed as some characters could become unescaped.

 #### How should I update my code?

-If you were using the `portletDescription` value to generate some html, you should escape it using the proper escape sequence using `HtmlUtil.escape`.
+If you were using the `portletDescription` value to generate HTML, you should escape it using the proper escape sequence using `HtmlUtil.escape`.

 #### Why was this change made?